 When Was Easter 2019

-Easter Vigil, also called the Great Vigil of Easter, is a liturgy held in traditional Christian churches, on the Saturday before Easter Sunday, as the first official starting of the celebration of the Resurrection of Jesus.
+The holiday Easter Vigil, also called the Paschal Vigil, is a liturgy held in traditional Christian churches, on the Saturday before Easter Sunday, as the first official starting of the celebration of the Resurrection of Jesus.

 The Easter Vigil marks the end of Lent, where practitioners had spent the last 40 days giving up something in reverence of Christ’s sacrifice.
 It marks a transition from dark into light, despair to hope, spiritual emptiness to spiritual newness.
 It is the celebration of Christ’s resurrection and the redemptive gift He has given the world.